Autoclaved aerated concrete

-Autoclaved Aerated Concrete (AAC), also known as autoclaved cellular concrete or autoclaved concrete, is a lightweight, precast building material that is used as an alternative to traditional concrete blocks and clay bricks.
+Autoclaved aerated concrete (AAC), also known as autoclaved cellular concrete or autoclaved concrete, is a lightweight, precast building material that is used as an alternative to traditional concrete blocks and clay bricks.
 It was developed in the mid-1920s by Johan Axel Eriksson.
 Unlike cellular concrete, which is typically mixed and poured on-site, AAC products are manufactured in a factory under controlled conditions.

-The composition of AAC includes a mixture of quartz sand, gypsum, lime, Portland cement, water, fly ash, and aluminum powder.
-Following partial curing in a mold, the AAC mixture undergoes additional curing under heat and pressure in an autoclave.
-AAC is used in various forms, including blocks, wall panels, floor and roof panels, cladding panels, and lintels.
+The composition of AAC includes a mixture of quartz sand, gypsum, lime, Portland cement, water, fly ash and aluminium powder.
+Following partial curing in a mould, the AAC mixture undergoes additional curing under heat and pressure in an autoclave.
+AAC is used in various forms including blocks, wall panels and lintels.

-Shaping and cutting AAC can usually be done using standard power tools fitted with carbon steel cutters.
-When used externally, AAC products often require a protective finish to shield them against weathering.
-A polymer-modified stucco or plaster compound is often used for this purpose, as well as a layer of siding materials such as natural or manufactured stone, veneer brick, metal, or vinyl siding.
+Shaping and cutting AAC can be done with a handsaw.
+When used externally, AAC products need a protective finish to prevent water absorption and damage.